Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Experiments

 \subsection{Scaling analysis}

-We examine the scalability of \name{} with respect to model size and the number of training tokens.
-We evaluate three variants of \name{} -- \name{}-S, \name{}-B, and \name{}-L, whose parameter counts are similar to ViT-S, ViT-B, and ViT-L, respectively.
-To understand the impact of training token count, we vary the patch size from $2$ to $16$.
-The number of training tokens increases fourfold whenever the patch size is halved.
-Figure~\ref{fig:scaling} shows a significant improvement in forecast accuracy when we increase the model size, and the performance gap widens as we increase the lead time.
-Since we do not perform multi-step fine-tuning for these models, minor performance differences at short intervals may become magnified over time.
+We examine \name{}'s scalability in terms of model size and training tokens.
+We evaluate three variants -- \name{}-S, \name{}-B, and \name{}-L, with parameter counts similar to ViT-S, ViT-B, and ViT-L, respectively.
+To understand the impact of training token count, we vary the patch size from $2$ to $16$, quadrupling the training tokens each time the patch size is halved.
+Figure~\ref{fig:scaling} shows a significant improvement in forecast accuracy with larger models, and the performance gap widens with increased lead time.
+Since we do not perform multi-step fine-tuning for these models, minor performance differences at short intervals may magnify over time.
 While multi-step fine-tuning could potentially reduce this gap, it is unlikely to eliminate it entirely.
 Reducing the patch size also improves the performance of the model consistently.
 From a practical view, smaller patches mean more tokens and consequently more training data.
 From a climate perspective, smaller patches capture finer weather details and processes not evident in larger patches, allowing the model to more effectively capture physical dynamics that drive weather patterns.